Page last updated:

 It is important to keep your skin clean and well moisturised.
 Avoid soap as this can be very drying.
 Instead, use a moisturising soap substitute when washing, bathing and showering.

 When washing ensure the water is not too hot as this can dry the skin and cause irritation.
 After washing gently dry the skin avoiding excessive rubbing to reduce friction and irritation.
 Ensure the skin is fully dry before applying a moisturiser paying particular attention to in between the toes.
-Applying the moisturiser in a downward motion not against the hair growth can help prevent irritation of the hair follicle from the moisturiser.
+Applying the moisturiser in the direction of hair growth (normally downwards), this can help prevent irritation of the hair follicle from the moisturiser.

 Compression therapy